 One idea I thought of that I really like is the ability to *heal at the cost of memories*.
 More significant memories would be more powerful: to heal a mortal wound, you might have to forget how you met your closest friend.
 Also, if anyone reminds you of the memories you gave up, your wounds reappear.

 Here's another question: how do you get magic?
 If it has a cost like consumption of a rare substance, it might be okay to say everyone has it innately, but many stories want to limit magic to certain people.

 Some people are born with it and others aren't.
-A problem with this is because magicless characters usually end up getting dwarfed by the magic-wielding hero and villain.
+A problem with this is that magicless characters usually end up getting dwarfed by the magic-wielding hero and villain.
 Even Mistborn does this; almost all of the heroes are rare Allomancers, and it's the three with the most powers who drive the plot.
 (Two of them are POV, but I think that's *because* the magic system makes it inevitable that they'll dominate the story, and not vice versa.)
-Again, this led to the need to turn the most important magicless character into a Mistborn because a magicless character just couldn't stay relevant.
+Later on in the story, the writer even contrives a way to turns the most important magicless character into a Mistborn because I guess it was too hard to keep a magicless character relevant in that story.

 One way to avoid this problem would be to have being magical not be a strictly good thing.
 Obviously, if being magical just gives you the *option* to use magic, then it will always be a strict positive (outside of rare "kill yourself to avoid capture and torture" type of situations).
 But if there are some consequences to just *being* magical even without using your magic, that can get really interesting, as well as give non-magical characters a way to still be useful.

 This is fine in theory, but you have to answer what "studying" to become a mage involves.
 Harry Potter, again, is the perfect example of failure in this area: a book *about* students at a magic academy that doesn't even try to answer this question.
 I've never seen this one done well, and never tried it myself either.
 I'd like to at some point but I just don't have any ideas.